atcoinorg/atcoin/doc/developer-notes.md

   - *Rationale*: JSON strings are Unicode strings, not byte strings, and RFC8259 requires JSON to be encoded as UTF-8.

-A few guidelines for modifying existing RPC interfaces:

-- It's preferable to avoid changing an RPC in a backward-incompatible manner, but in that case, add an associated `-deprecatedrpc=` option to retain previous RPC behavior during the deprecation period.
-Backward-incompatible changes include: data type changes (e.g. from `{"warnings":""}` to `{"warnings":[]}`, changing a value from a string to a number, etc.), logical meaning changes of a value, or key name changes (e.g. `{"warning":""}` to `{"warnings":""}`).
-Adding a key to an object is generally considered backward-compatible.
-Include a release note that refers the user to the RPC help for details of feature deprecation and re-enabling previous behavior.
-[Example RPC help](https://github.com/bitcoin/bitcoin/blob/94f0adcc/src/rpc/blockchain.cpp#L1316-L1323).

-  - *Rationale*: Changes in RPC JSON structure can break downstream application compatibility.
-Implementation of `deprecatedrpc` provides a grace period for downstream applications to migrate.
-Release notes provide notification to downstream users.

 Internal interface guidelines
 -----------------------------